yegor256/blog/_posts/2014/nov/2014-11-07-how-immutability-helps.md

 my `MIME` object will have stamps.
-Stamps will be responsible for configuring an object `Message` (again, [`Stamp`](https://github.com/jcabi/jcabi-email/blob/1.3/src/main/java/com/jcabi/email/Stamp.java) is immutable, as well as all its implementors):
+Stamps will be responsible for configuring an object `Message` (again, [`Stamp`](https://github.com/jcabi/jcabi-email/blob/1.3/src/main/java/com/jcabi/email/Stamp.java) is immutable, as well as all its implementers):

 {% highlight java %}
 @Immutable